It’s that time of year when people think about what to give up for Lent. Maybe you’re thinking about giving something up too?

 That said, the exact dates and customs do differ from denomination to denomination.
 The last week of Lent coincides with Holy Week, so many believers will use this to spend time in God’s presence.

-But Lent isn’t just observed by Christians.
-In many countries it has also been adopted as a cultural practice and a helpful discipline.
+In countries Lent has also been adopted as a cultural practice and a helpful discipline.
 Many people enjoy the challenge of giving something up for 40 days.

 The origin of Lent though is very much rooted in Christian tradition.
 It commemorates the 40 days and 40 nights that Jesus spent fasting in the wilderness, which is chronicled in Matthew 4:1-11 and Luke 4:1-13.
 This was before He began His public ministry, when Jesus was tested by and defied the Devil.